 - Do the contraction whenever you sneeze, laugh, push, lift, cough or exercise.
 Remember to tighten your lower tummy muscles as well.

 - Be patient – it will be easier the more you practice.
 If you are not improving, ask for help.

 - Remember it is not normal to be wet no matter how old you are.

 If you have any concerns or queries you can contact your GP so they can refer you to the right care for treatment.

-Although some women don’t want to have sex again for a while after giving birth, it’s ok to have sex once your birth canal or caesarean section wound has healed, the bleeding has stopped and you feel up to it.
+Although some women don’t want to have sex again for a while after giving birth, it’s okay to have sex once your birth canal or caesarean section wound has healed, the bleeding has stopped and you feel up to it.

-Remember, it is never ok to be forced or coerced into having sex, even if you are married or in a long-term relationship.
+Remember, it is never okay to be forced or coerced into having sex, even if you are married or in a long-term relationship.
 Here’s some information about that.
 It can take a while to feel ready for sex again – there’s no hurry.